vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

   *  With '$config["unique_ids"]' not '0' and the 'id' attribute being permitted, writers should carefully avoid using duplicate or invalid 'id' values as even though htmLawed will correct/remove the values, the final output may not be the one desired.
 E.g., when '<a id="home"></a><input id="home" /><label for="home"></label>' is processed into
 '<a id="home"></a><input id="prefix_home" /><label for="home"></label>'.

-  *  Note that even if intended HTML is lost in a highly ill-written input, the processed output will be more secure and standard-compliant.
+  *  Even if intended HTML is lost from an ill-written input, the processed output will be more secure and standard-compliant.

   *  For URLs, unless '$config["scheme"]' is appropriately set, writers should avoid using escape characters or entities in schemes.
 E.g., 'htt&#112;' (which many browsers will read as the harmless 'http') may be considered bad by htmLawed.

-  *  htmLawed will attempt to put plain text present directly inside 'blockquote', 'form', 'map' and 'noscript' elements (illegal as per the specs) inside auto-generated 'div' elements.
+  *  htmLawed will attempt to put plain text present directly inside 'blockquote', 'form', 'map' and 'noscript' elements (illegal as per the specifications) inside auto-generated 'div' elements.

 -- 2.8  Limitations & work-arounds ---------------------------------o

-  htmLawed's main objective is to make the input text `more` standard-compliant, secure for web-page readers, and free of HTML elements and attributes considered undesirable by the administrator.
+  htmLawed's main objective is to make the input text `more` standard-compliant, secure for readers, and free of HTML elements and attributes considered undesirable by the administrator.
 Some of its current limitations, regardless of this objective, are noted below along with work-arounds.

-  It should be borne in mind that no browser application is 100% standard-compliant, and that some of the standard specs (like asking for normalization of white-spacing within 'textarea' elements) are clearly wrong.
-Regarding security, note that `unsafe` HTML code is not necessarily legally invalid.
+  It should be borne in mind that no browser application is 100% standard-compliant, and that some of the standard specifications (like asking for normalization of white-spacing within 'textarea' elements) are clearly wrong.
+Regarding security, note that `unsafe` HTML code is not legally invalid per se.

   *  htmLawed is meant for input that goes into the 'body' of HTML documents.
 HTML's head-level elements are not supported, nor are the frameset elements 'frameset', 'frame' and 'noframes'.
+Content of the latter elements can, however, be individually filtered through htmLawed.

   *  It cannot transform the non-standard 'embed' elements to the standard-compliant 'object' elements.
 Yet, it can allow 'embed' elements if permitted ('embed' is widely used and supported).
 Admins can certainly use the 'hook_tag' parameter (section:- #3.4.9) to deploy a custom embed-to-object converter function.